mortii/anki-morphs/.github/pull_request_template.md

 ## What is the new behavior?

-## What kind of change does this PR introduce?
+## What kind of changes does this PR introduce?

 Please delete options that are not relevant.